-- You hear a talk in your area and think "I could do that better!" or "Why didn't they think of X?"

-- You start a discussion with the speaker...
+- You hear a talk in your area and think "I could do that better!" or "Why didn't they think of X?" - You start a discussion with the speaker...

-- Pay attention to:

-- Your idea may have already been done

-- Your idea may not work
+- Your idea may have already been done - Your idea may not work